 Rich sources of prebiotics include green leafy vegetables, citrus, flaxseeds, chia, sweet potato, beetroot, carrot, leeks, cabbage and kiwi fruit.

 Bone broths are super nutritious when they are homemade with quality ingredients such as grass-fed meat, organic chicken or wild-caught fish, as they have amazing healing effects on the body.
 Bone broth is also one of the best foods to consume for those suffering digestive issues, as it is rich in gelatin.
 Gelatin is essential for connective tissue function – it literally acts to heal and seal the gut.

 Because of its amino acid and mineral rich properties, combined with essential minerals including calcium, magnesium, phosphorous, bone broths can help reduce inflammation, nourish your digestive system boost your immune system.
 You can get one of my favourite bone broth recipes and read more on The Healing Benefits of Bone Broth here.

 I also have wonderful bone broth recipes in my cookbook Purely Delicious that are simple to make and delicious to eat.
 Make sure to invest in a good quality slow cooker if you decide to make these on a regular basis.

 Drinking teas such as matcha, lemon balm, chamomile and ginger are calming to the digestive system and also rich in antioxidants.

 Lemon aromatics, as well as ginger, are my favourite tea blends to support digestive health.
-This is exactly why I created Healthy Chef Lemon Delicious tea as it combines the amazing benefits of lemon and ginger aromatics that can help restore and calm digestive function.
+This is exactly why I created Healthy Chef Immune Tea as it combines the amazing benefits of lemon and ginger aromatics that can help restore and calm digestive function.

 Lemons, in particular, are a great source of vitamin C and also contains potassium, magnesium and copper.
 The acids in lemon juice also help with the enzyme functions in the body, stimulating the liver and flushing out toxins.